 In connection with the March 2023 Offering, the Company agreed to amend the terms of the April 2022 PIPE Common Warrants, which are held by the purchaser in the March 2023 Offering.
 The exercise price of the April 2022 PIPE Common Warrants was reduced from \$21.20 to \$2.82 per share upon closing of the March 2023 Offering.
 The original expiration date of the April 2022 PIPE Common Warrants was May 12, 2027, which was extended to five years after the closing of the March 2023 Offering, or March 20, 2028.
-The modification of the April 2022 PIPE Common Warrants resulted in an increase in additional paid-in capital since the warrants are equity classified before and after the modification in connection with the March 2023 Offering.
+The modification of the April 2022 PIPE Common Warrants resulted in an increase in additional paid-in capital since was accounted for as a modification of equity-linked instruments.
+In accordance with ASU 2021-04, as the warrants are classified as equity instruments before and after the modification, in connection with and as the March 2023 Offering.